grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 {% endhighlight %}

-## Principle 3: Try to avoid explicit iteration (even in parallel)
+## Principle 3: Go parallel or (better still) nest

-**Subtitle: Nest your simulations in a data.table or tibble**
+**Subtitle: Let data.table and co. handle the heavy lifting**

 The standard approach to coding up a simulation is to run everything as an iteration, either using a `for()` loop or an `lapply()` call.
 Experienced R programmers are probably reading this section right now and thinking, "Even better; run everything in parallel."
 And it's true.
 A Monte Carlo experiment like the one we're doing here is ideally suited to parallel implementation, because each individual simulation run is independent.
 It's a key reason why Monte Carlo experiments are such popular tools for teaching parallel programming concepts. ([Guilty as charged](https://grantmcdermott.com/ds4e/parallel.html#example-2-bootstrapping).)

-But any type of explicit iteration --- whether it is a `for()` loop or an `lapply()` call, whether it is run sequentially or in parallel --- runs up against the same problem as we saw in Principle 2.
+But any type of explicit iteration --- whether it is a `for()` loop or an `lapply()` call, or whether it is run sequentially or in parallel --- runs up against the same problem as we saw in Principle 2.
 Specifically, it is slower than [vectorisation](https://grantmcdermott.com/ds4e/funcs-intro.html#vectorisation).
 So how can we run our simulations in vectorised fashion?
 Well, it turns out there is a pretty simple way that directly leverages Principle 2's idea of generating one large dataset: We _nest_ our simulations directly in our large **data.table** or **tibble**.

-Hadley and Garret's _R for Data Science_ book has a nice [chapter](https://r4ds.had.co.nz/many-models.html) on model nesting, and then Vincent has a cool [blog post](http://www.arelbundock.com/posts/datatable_nesting/) replicating the same workflow with data.table.
+Hadley and Garret's _R for Data Science_ book has a nice [chapter](https://r4ds.had.co.nz/many-models.html) on model nesting with tibbles, and then Vincent has a cool [blog post](http://www.arelbundock.com/posts/datatable_nesting/) replicating the same workflow with data.table.
 But, really, the core idea is pretty simple: We can use the advanced data structure and functionality of tibbles or data.tables to run our simulations as grouped operations (i.e. by simulation ID).
-Just like we can group a data frame and then collapse down to (say) mean values, we can also group a data frame and then run a regression on each subgroup.
+In other words, just like we can group a data frame and then collapse down to (say) mean values, we can also group a data frame and then run a regression on each subgroup.

 Why would this be faster than explicit iteration?
 Well, basically it boils down to the fact that data.tables and tibbles provide an enhanced structure for returning complex objects (including list columns) and their grouped operations are highly optimised to run in (implicit) parallel at the C++ level.[^5] The internal code of **data.table**, in particular, is just so insanely optimised that trying to beat it with some explicit parallel loop is a [fool's errand](https://grantmcdermott.com/ds4e/parallel.html#library-source-code).

 Okay, so let's see a benchmark.
 I'm going to compare three options for simulating 100 draws: 1) sequential iteration with `lapply()`, 2) explicit parallel iteration with `parallel::mclapply`, and 3) nested (implicit parallel) iteration.
-For the latter, I'm just grouping my dataset by simulation ID and then leveraging data.table's powerful `.SD` syntax.[^6] Note further than I'm just going to run regular `lm()` calls rather than `lm.fit()` --- see Principle 1 --- because I want to keep things simple and familiar for the moment.
+For the latter, I'm simply grouping my dataset by simulation ID and then leveraging data.table's powerful [**`.SD`**](https://rdatatable.gitlab.io/data.table/articles/datatable-sd-usage.html) syntax.[^6] Note further than I'm going to run regular `lm()` calls rather than `lm.fit()` --- see Principle 1 --- because I want to keep things simple and familiar for the moment.

 {% highlight r %}